Sonic and the Secret Rings: Legacy

 To mark Sonic's introduction in the 2008 Wii game Super Smash Bros.
 Brawl, Nintendo used "Seven Rings in Hand" and other Sonic series music as backing for the "Green Hill Zone" stage.
 Sonic Team and Sega later created Sonic and the Black Knight, a sequel to Secret Rings released on March 3, 2009.
 The two form the Storybook series; Secret Rings is based on Arabian Nights, and Black Knight casts Sonic into the world of King Arthur.
 On March 18, Secret Rings and Super Monkey Ball: Banana Blitz were compiled in a Wii release titled Sega Fun Pack: Sonic and the Secret Rings & Super Monkey Ball: Banana Blitz.
-The level Dinosaur Jungle will return as a race track in Sonic Racing: CrossWorlds.
+The level Dinosaur Jungle was released as a race track in Sonic Racing: CrossWorlds.